MegaphatNetworks/Windows10_Manage_Updates/README.md

-# Windows10_Manage_Updates
+# Windows10 Manage Updates
-Gives you the user the power to turn on and of Windows Updates without affecting the WU services.
+Gives you - the user the power to turn on and of Windows Updates without affecting the WU services.

 ```
 Windows 10 Update Fix Menu